Akhand-Aman/project/README.md

 2. Clone the repository https://github.com/Akhand-Aman/project.git
 3. Install the required dependencies using the command: pip install -r requirements.txt
 4. Navigate to the folder where you downloaded this repository.
+5. Configure the template path for index_links.html in the app.py file.
+By default the app object looks like this, `app = Flask(__name__, template_folder=r'C:\Users\AmanS\Downloads\projectmain\project-main\templates')`.
+Replace the path accrding to where you have saved the template folder. path In the app.py file, locate the database configuration section.
+By default, it may look like this:   template_folder=r'C:\Users\AmanS\OneDrive\Documents\GitHub\project\templates'
-5. Configure the database path In the app.py file, locate the database configuration section.
+6. Configure the database path In the app.py file, locate the database configuration section.
 By default, it may look like this: r'C:\Users\AmanS\OneDrive\Documents\GitHub\project\Database'
-6. Change 'path/to/your/database.db' to the desired path where you want to store your database file.
+7. Change 'path/to/your/database.db' to the desired path where you want to store your database file.
 For example: DATABASE_PATH = 'data/Noble_Prize_Laureates.db'
 8. Run the Flask application by executing the following command:
     ```
     python app.py